Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 ---

 ## Executive Summary
 This white paper documents a catastrophic architectural flaw in Microsoft’s Semantic Kernel (SK) framework, the premier orchestration layer for .NET-based AI agents.
-Our research reveals a fundamental **"Trust Gap"** where the framework treats stochastic, untrusted Large Language Model (LLM) output as deterministic, high-privilege system commands.
+My research reveals a fundamental **"Trust Gap"** where the framework treats stochastic, untrusted Large Language Model (LLM) output as deterministic, high-privilege system commands.

 This oversight culminates in a full-chain Remote Code Execution (RCE) vulnerability driven by **CWE-1039 (Insecure Automated Optimizations)**.
 I demonstrate how an AI agent can be manipulated into overwriting its own host application's source code (internally tracked as the "Self-Nuke" vector).